-GDPR and Ad Tech: The Definite Guide
+GDPR and Ad Tech: The Definitive Guide of 2019

 Geared for publishers, advertisers, and ad tech vendors, this article aims to explain the EU General Data Protection Regulation (GDPR).